Woman

 Fish is one of these “superfoods” because it contains DHA, a vital omega-3 fatty acid that aids in the development of your newborn’s brain and neurological system.
 Cold-water seafood such as salmon, sardines, and tuna are excellent providers of DHA.

 Milk and yogurt are considered excellent foods because they are rich in calcium, essential for bone health.
 Don’t forget about the protein.
 Lean meat, poultry, and beans are rich in protein and fiber while low in fat.
-They’re beneficial for you and will keep you full for a longer period of time.
+They’re beneficial for you and will keep you full longer.

 Keep Your Cravings Under Control